Once upon a

 Ahhh...
 Quick, birds, through the ashes. and peck, but swiftly, Sift the ashes, the pot...

-JACK'S Listen well, son. must be taken to market.
+JACK'S Listen well, son.
+Milky-White must be to market.

 JACK'S Was!
 Was!
-SHEEEEE'S dry for a week. no food, no money, and no choice but to her.
+SHEEEEE'S dry for a week. no food, no money, and no but to sell her.

 But mother...

 JACK'S at her!
-There are on her dugs. are flies in her eyes.
-There's a lump on her Big to be a hump-
+There are on her dugs.
+There are in her eyes. a lump on her rump Big to be a hump-

-JACK'S Son, We've no to sit and dither, While her wither's wither with And no one a cow for a friend!
+JACK'S Son, We've no to sit and dither, her wither's wither with her- And no one a cow for a friend!

 Sometimes I you're touched.

-LITTLE RED RIDING the woods, It's to go, I to leave, I to, though.
-Into the time, and so I must my journey.
+LITTLE RED RIDING the woods, It's to go, I to leave, I to, though. the woods- time, and so I must my journey.

-Into the And the trees To I am ma'am, Into the To house-
+the woods And the trees To I am ma'am, Into the To Grandmother's

 Into the To house-

-LITTLE RED HOOD The way is clear, The is good, I no fear, Nor no one should.
-The are just trees, The trees are wood.
-I sort of to ask it, But do you a basket?
+LITTLE RED RIDING The way is clear, The is good, I no fear, Nor no one should.
+The woods are trees, The trees are wood.
+I of hate to ask it, But do you have a

-Into the And the dell, The is straight, I it well. the woods, And who can What's waiting on the
+the woods And the dell, The is straight, I it well. the woods, And who can What's waiting on the

-Into the To bring bread To who Is in bed.
-Never can What ahead.
-For all I know, She's dead.
+the woods To bring bread To who Is in bed. can tell What ahead.
+For all I know, already dead.

-But the woods, the woods, Into the To house And home dark.
+But the woods, the woods, Into the To Grandmother's And home dark.

 Fly, birds, to the sky, Back to the And the And the And